 Unaddressed self-esteem wounds can be toxic in intimate relationships.

 Because self-esteem is tied to building self-confidence and confidence is universally considered sexy, we can see a powerful connection here.
-People who can consciously nourish their sexual energy and sexual self-esteem can improve their own confidence and use that energy as fuel to be better leaders in all aspects of life.
+People who can consciously nourish their sexual energy and sexual self-esteem can improve their own confidence.
+And then use that energy as fuel to be better leaders in all aspects of life.

 In part two of this series, I’ll discuss the top of Maslow’s Hierarchy: Self-Actualization.